aysh-and-kedi/travels/_pages/about.md

 permalink: /about/
 ---

-This is a personal travel blog of Ayesha & Kedar [^1].
+This is a personal travel blog of Ayesha & Kedar.

-[^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.